wso2/docs-is/en/docs/guides/access-delegation/get-user-claims-as-a-jwt.md

 This page provides instructions on how to get user claims of the authorized user as a [JWT token](insertlink) with the validation response.

-You can configure this for all tenants using the file configurations by configuring the `deployment.toml` file or you can configure it tenant-wise using the management console.
+You can configure this for all tenants by configuring the `deployment.toml` file or configure it tenant-wise using the management console.

 {!fragments/register-a-service-provider.md!}

-3. Expand **Inbound Authentication Configuration** section and then **OAuth/OpenID Connect Configuration**.
+3. Expand **Inbound Authentication Configuration** and then **OAuth/OpenID Connect Configuration**.

 4. Click **Configure.**

 5. Enter the **Callback Url**.

     !!! tip
-        For more information on `Callback Url` field and other advanced configurations, see [Advanced OpenID Connect Configurations](../../authentication/oauth-app-config-advanced).
+        For more information on `Callback Url` and other advanced configurations, see [Advanced OpenID Connect Configurations](../../authentication/oauth-app-config-advanced).

 6. Select **JWT** as the **Token Issuer**.